emizzy03/receipt-processor-challenge/README.md

+# How to run the program
+use "docker build -t receipt-app." to for the docker setup run the program using "docker run -p 8080:8080 receipt-app".

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided